KSechkar/pipette_opt/README.md

 The code is organised as a distributable Python 3 package to be downloaded and used as a complement to DNA automation pipelines for Opentrons OT-2.
 The relevant python files contain both the API code and instructions for integrating our package with the supported automation pipelines (see below for details).
 Currently, the [DNA-BOT](https://github.com/BASIC-DNA-ASSEMBLY/DNA-BOT) (BASIC assembly standard) and [OT2 Modular Cloning (MoClo) and Transformation in E.coli Workflow](https://github.com/DAMPLAB/OT2-MoClo-Transformation-Ecoli) (MoClo assembly standard) packages are supported.

+The required Python packages and their versions are given in _requirements.txt_.

 ## Running test examples from the publication

 In order to run the example considered in the publication, open the terminal, go to /src folder, and run the following command: